bladecoder/blade-ink-ffi/README.md

 $ make -f tests/Makefile test
 ```

-Tests only can be executed on Linux or Macos by now and you need to have installed a C tool chain.
+By now, tests can only be executed on Linux or Macos and you need to have installed a C tool chain.